-In Section 2, we introduce a general model of parental choice over parenting styles.
+In the following sections, we develop these insights through a series of illustrative models.
+In Section 2, we introduce a general framework to analyze parental choice over parenting styles.
 Section 3 applies this model to examine how the formation of economic preferences interacts with economic conditions, shaping cultural stratification and the endogenous formation of social classes.
 Section 4 extends the analysis to the transmission of non-economic values, with a particular focus on religion.
 Section 5 explores the relationship between residential and cultural segregation within a framework of parenting and location choices.
-Section 6 presents empirical evidence consistent with our theoretical predictions.
-Finally, Section 7 concludes.
+Throughout these sections, we also present historical and empirical evidence consistent with our theoretical predictions.